Each request to abolish a program or a component of an existing program (e.g., major, minor or concentration) is subject to an approval process.

 Approval process for program closure requests

-- Academic unit: the unit prepares a program closure request and submits it to all its academic authorities for approval (program committee and departmental assembly or their equivalent).
+- Academic unit: the unit prepares a program closure request (see templates section above) and submits it to all its academic authorities for approval (program committee and departmental assembly or their equivalent).

 - Faculty: The program closure request is submitted for approval to all the academic authorities within the faculty (undergraduate or graduate program committees or their equivalents) including the faculty council.